25 Sep The Feast of Trumpets

 Psalms 47:5, “God has gone up with a shout, the Lord with the sound of a trumpet.”

-Yom Teruah, which is another name for the Feast of Trumpets, means “shout, blow, alarm, or blast (Strong’s 8643).”
-This references the preordained divine appointment (Trumpets), the day of the awakening blast (Rapture).
+Yom Teruah, which is another name for the Feast of Trumpets, means “shout, blow, alarm, or blast” (Strong’s # 8643).
+This provides wisdom, knowledge, and understanding that the Rapture will occur on God’s appointed year on the Feast of Trumpets.

 1 Thessalonians 4:16-17, “For the Lord Himself will descend from heaven with a shout, with the voice of an archangel, and with the trumpet of God.
 And the dead in Christ will rise first.
 Then we who are alive and remain shall be caught up together with them in the clouds to meet the Lord in the air.
 And thus we shall always be with the Lord.”

-The apostle Paul is referring to the “Rapture” when he speaks of the saints being “caught up in the air.”
+The apostle Paul is referring to the Rapture, “the day of the awakening blast,” as he prophesies about the believers who will be “caught up in the air.”
 This event will occur on the Feast of Trumpets when “the Lord descends with a shout, with the voice of an archangel, and with the trumpet of God.”
-It is important to understand that the saints “meet the Lord in the air,” confirming this event is the Rapture and not Messiah’s Second Coming, which occurs on the Feast of Yom Kippur.
-At Messiah’s Second Coming (Yom Kippur), He places His feet on the Mount of Olives.
-(Zechariah 14:4).
-In other words, the Rapture and the Second Coming are two different events, as the Rapture is the “catching away of the saints as we meet the Lord in the air,” and the Second Coming is when “Messiah places His feet on the Mount of Olives.”
-Just as Adam rose from the dust on this day and opened his eyes, the dead in Messiah will rise on this very day from the dust of the earth, as well!
-On God’s appointed year, when the “trumpet of God” sounds (the day of the awakening blast/Teruah), those who are saved in Messiah, dead and alive, will be “caught up in the air to meet Him!”
+Please note, it is important to understand the believers will “meet the Lord in the air,” confirming this event is the Rapture (catching away) and not Messiah’s second coming, which will occur on the sixth feast, the Feast of Yom Kippur.
+At Messiah’s second coming (Yom Kippur), He places His feet on the Mount of Olives (Zech.
+14:4).
+In other words, the Rapture and the Second Coming are two separate events, because the Rapture is the “catching away of the saints when believers meet the Lord in the air,” and the Second Coming is when “Messiah places His feet on the Mount of Olives.”
+As previously discussed in part one, just as Adam rose from the dust on this day and opened his eyes (Tishri 1 -Trumpets), the dead in Messiah will also rise on this very day from the dust of the earth.
+On God’s appointed year, when the “trumpet of God” sounds the day of the awakening blast (Teruah), those who are saved in Messiah, dead and alive, will be “caught up in the air to meet Him!”

 Isaiah 26:19, “Your dead shall live; together with my dead body they shall arise.
-Awake and sing (Trumpets/Teruah), you who dwell in dust; For your dew is like the dew of herbs, and the earth shall cast out the dead.”
+Awake and sing (Trumpets/Teruah/awakening blast), you who dwell in dust; For your dew is like the dew of herbs, and the earth shall cast out the dead.”
+(Also see Ephesians 5:14)

+To further correlate the Rapture (Ienu/Natsaw) to the Feast of Trumpets, let us discover how the Feast of Trumpets became a two-day feast (Tishri 1-2).
+It is a two-day feast because of the Diaspora, or the scattering of the children of Israel among the nations after the destruction of Jerusalem by Nebuchadnezzar and the Babylonian Empire (Jer.
+25).
+It is important to note the Feast of Trumpets is the only feast that is celebrated on the new moon.
+Accordingly, once the leaders confirmed what day the new moon fell on, they could mark the beginning of the Feast of Trumpets and the other feasts.
 However, because the children of Israel were scattered among the nations after the destruction of Jerusalem, the only way they could communicate with one another and observe the Feast of Trumpets was by lighting fires on the mountaintops.
-Nevertheless, by the time they were able to spread the word and observe the Feast of Trumpets, the day was over.
-So, the Feast of Trumpets was observed for two days to ensure that all of the children of Israel could observe the feast, as commanded by God (Leviticus 23).
-In Judaism, it is known as the feast that “no one would know the day or the hour it came,” because of the Diaspora and the time it took to light the fires on the mountaintops over the land.
+Nevertheless, by the time they were able to spread the word about the marking of the new moon and observe the Feast of Trumpets, the day was over.
+Therefore, the Feast of Trumpets was observed for two days to ensure that all of the children of Israel could observe the feast, as commanded by God (Lev.
+23).
+In Jewish tradition, it is known as the feast that “no one would know the day or the hour it came,” because of the Diaspora and the time it took to light the fires on the mountaintops over the land.

 Matthew 24:36,40,44, “But of that day and hour no one knows, not even the angels of heaven, but My Father only.
 Then two men will be in the field: one will be taken and the other left.
 Two women will be grinding at the mill: one will be taken and the other left.
 Watch therefore, for you do not know what hour your Lord is coming.
 But know this, that if the master of the house had known what hour the thief would come, he would have watched and not allowed his house to be broken into.
 Therefore you also be ready, for the Son of Man is coming at an hour you do not expect.”

-Messiah is prophesying about the Rapture (one will be taken and one left), as He explains that it will occur on the Feast of Trumpets (no one knows the day or hour – from the tradition above).
-In Messiah’s time, the children of Israel were very familiar with the Diaspora, because it resulted in the Feast of Trumpets to be known as “the feast that nobody knew the day or the hour it came.”
-When Jesus proclaims, “no one knows the day or hour,” the children of Israel would have understood He was speaking about the Feast of Trumpets.
-In other words, Messiah is telling us that the Rapture will occur on the Feast of Trumpets by using a metaphor as its reference point.
+Messiah is prophesying about the Rapture (one will be taken (believer) and one left (unbeliever)), as He explains no one knows the day or hour (from the tradition above), which confirms it will occur on the Feast of Trumpets!
+In Messiah’s day, the children of Israel were very familiar with the Diaspora, because it resulted in the Feast of Trumpets to be known as “the feast that nobody knew the day or the hour it came.”
+When Yeshua (Jesus) proclaims, “no one knows the day or hour,” the disciples would have understood He was speaking about the Feast of Trumpets.
+In other words, Messiah is telling us the Rapture will occur on the Feast of Trumpets by using a Jewish tradition as its reference point (Jesus is Jewish).
 Furthermore, as Messiah concludes His prophecy, He gives us a parable about the master and the thief.
-One would think that if He did not want us to understand the Feast of Trumpets and its events (idioms), He would not have given us this parable for wisdom and understanding.
+One would think that if He did not want us to understand the Feast of Trumpets and its events (Rapture), He would not have given us this parable for wisdom, knowledge, and understanding.

 The series is blown 11 times, totaling 99 blasts, and the last blast, the 100 blast, is known as Tekiah Gedolah, or the “Last Trump.”
 Below is an example of the shofar being blown 100 times in this sequence, Tekiah, Shevarim, Teruah, and Tekiah Gedolah.
 Tekiah Gedolah, the “Last Trump” is at the 2:10 mark.

-The fourth feast, the Feast of Shavuot (Pentecost), is known as the “First Trump.”
-The Feast of Trumpets is known as the “Last Trump,” and the Feast of Yom Kippur is known as the “Great Trump” (Second Coming).
-Again, the “trumpets” align in sequence of the feasts, as the last trump (Trumpets-fifth feast) will be blown before the great trumpet (Yom Kippur-sixth feast).
+Now, let us understand the three different trumpets.
+The Lord’s fourth feast, the Feast of Shavuot (Pentecost) (Lev.
+23), is known as the “First Trump.”
+The Feast of Trumpets, the fifth feast, is known as the “Last Trump,” and the Feast of Yom Kippur, the sixth feast, is known as the “Great Trump” (Second Coming).
+Again, the trumpets align in sequence of the feasts, as the last trump (Trumpets – fifth feast – Tishri 1-2) will be blown before the great trumpet (Yom Kippur – sixth feast- Tishri 10).
+Let us further validate that the “day of the awakening blast (Rapture/Ienu/Natsaw) will occur on the Feast of Trumpets.

 1 Corinthians 15:51-53, “Behold, I tell you a mystery: We shall not all sleep, but we shall all be changed, in a moment, in the twinkling of an eye, at the last trumpet.
 For the trumpet will sound, and the dead will be raised incorruptible, and we shall be changed.
 For this corruptible must put on incorruption, and this mortal must put on immortality.”

-The apostle Paul is explaining that the “Rapture” will occur on the last trump, which is the Feast of Trumpets (Rosh Hashanah).
+The apostle Paul confirms the Rapture will occur on the last trump, which is the Feast of Trumpets (Rosh Hashanah).
 All believers, dead and alive, will be changed in the “twinkling of an eye,” when we hear the sound of Tekiah Gedolah (last trump).
-Believers will be transformed from corruptible to incorruptible, from mortal to immortal!
-We can have confidence that the “Last trump” will sound very similar to the example in the video, however, it will be the voice of the Lord!
-(See Exodus 19, Psalm 29, Revelation 1:10-11) This is why it would be wise to celebrate and “rehearse” the Feast of Trumpets so that we will know the joyful sound!
-On God’s appointed year, the Rapture will occur on the Feast of Trumpets!
+We can have confidence the “last trump” will sound very similar to the example in the video, however, it will be the greatness of the voice of the Lord!
+(See Exodus 19, Psalm 29, Revelation 1:10-11).

 Luke 21:36, “Watch therefore, and pray always that you may be counted worthy to escape all these things that will come to pass, and to stand before the Son of Man.”